MarcKissel/booktemp/docs/05-Spreadsheets.md

 # Working with Spreadsheets

+to add:
+- section on cleaning spreadsheets (or shld that go in chpt 6)

 Spreadsheets are interactive computer applications for organization, analysis, and storage of data in tabular form.
 They consist of a table of cells arranged into rows and columns.
 A cell is simply a  box that holds data.
 Most spreadsheets use a standard convention where columns are are represented by letters, "A", "B", "C" and rows are normally represented by numbers, 1, 2, 3,.